MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-powerapp.md

 * [Google Chrome](https://www.google.com/chrome/browser/) or [Microsoft Edge](https://www.microsoft.com/windows/microsoft-edge) browser
 * A [Power BI subscription](https://docs.microsoft.com/power-bi/service-self-service-signup-for-power-bi), with the [Opportunity Analysis Sample](https://docs.microsoft.com/power-bi/sample-opportunity-analysis#get-the-content-pack-for-this-sample) installed
-* An understanding of how to [create apps in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/data-platform-create-app-scratch.md) and how to [edit Power BI reports](https://docs.microsoft.com/power-bi/service-the-report-editor-take-a-tour)
+* An understanding of how to [create apps in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/data-platform-create-app-scratch) and how to [edit Power BI reports](https://docs.microsoft.com/power-bi/service-the-report-editor-take-a-tour)

 ## Create a new app
-When you add the Power Apps visual to your report, it launches PowerApps Studio with a live data connection between Power Apps and Power BI.
+When you add the Power Apps visual to your report, it launches Power Apps Studio with a live data connection between Power Apps and Power BI.

 1. Open the Opportunity Analysis sample report and select the *Upcoming Opportunities* page.